junxit/us-congress-bills-110/bill.md

 > ## § 5.
 Termination of Commission
 >
-> The Commission shall terminate on the date that is 1 year after the date of the enactment of this Act.
+> The Commission shall terminate on the date that is 21 years after the date of the enactment of this Act.